laboon/ebook/text/27_tips_for_breaking_software.md

     For complex output (e.g., generating a large web page from a template), it may not be feasible to check the output directly.
 However, you can check that there are valid properties of the output, and that those properties are expected.
 For example, you can check that the generated page data can be parsed and that it displays and shows data correctly.
 You can also look at the data from a higher abstraction level---instead of checking that there is an HTML `<strong>` tag around every occurrence of the word "cat" on a page, it may be easier to look at the page, search for cat, and check that each time it is displayed, it is in bold.

 2. __Off-By-One Errors:__ Although technically a logic error, these are so common that they will be addressed separately.
 An off-by-one error is when a program does something wrong because a value is off by just one unit.
 This is the reason that there was a focus on determining boundary values in a previous chapter---boundary values are a focused way of looking for off-by-one errors.
 Why are these so common?
-Let's imagine a very simple method which returns whether or not a person is a minor or not.
+Let's imagine a very simple method which returns whether or not a person is a minor or not:

     ```java
     public boolean isMinor(int personAge) {